Tanner Reif: ARCA Menards Series West

-On January 8, 2025, Central Coast Racing announced that Reif will drive their No. 13 car full-time in the 2025 season.
+On January 8, 2025, Central Coast Racing announced that Reif would drive their No. 13 car full-time in the 2025 season.
 Reif would get his third career win at Tucson, after saving his tires late in the race.

+Before the 2026 season, Reif competed in Kaulig Racing's "Race For the Seat", competing against 14 other drivers to try to win a full-season ride in the team's No. 14 truck.

+Trans-Am Series

+On January 20, 2026, it was announced that Reif will run full-time in the Trans-Am TA2 Series, driving the No. 75 Chevrolet for Silver Hare Racing.

 Personal life

-Tanner's younger brother, Tyler Reif, races full-time in the ARCA Menards Series East, driving the No. 23 Chevrolet SS for Sigma Performance Services.
-Tyler has also competed in late models.
-They were both runner-ups in the 2019 51FIFTY Jr. Late Model Series.
-Tyler also previosuly competed in the SRL SPEARS Southwest Tour, and made his ARCA Menards Series West debut at the Las Vegas Motor Speedway Bullring in 2022.
+Tanner's younger brother, Tyler Reif, races part-time in the NASCAR Craftsman Truck Series, driving the No. 42 Chevrolet Silverado RST for Niece Motorsports.

 Motorsports career results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)